osm-search/Nominatim/docs/api/Search.md

 e.g. `gb` for the United Kingdom, `de` for Germany.

-Each place in Nominatim is assigned to one country code based on `admin_level=2` tags, in rare cases to none (for example in international waters outside any country).
+Each place in Nominatim is assigned to one country code based on OSM country boundaries.
+In rare cases a place may not be in any country at all, for example, in international waters.

 * `exclude_place_ids=<place_id,[place_id],[place_id]`

 If you do not want certain OSM objects to appear in the search result, give a comma separated list of the `place_id`s you want to skip.
-This can be used to broaden search results.
+This can be used to retrieve additional search results.
 For example, if a previous query only returned a few results, then including those here would cause the search to return other, less accurate, matches (if possible).

 * `limit=<integer>`